 - congestive heart failure

-- demyelinating diseases, involving an erosion of the myelin sheath that normally protects nerve fibers
+- demyelinating diseases, where the myelin sheath that normally protects nerve fibers erodes

 - repair damaged joints